Maddoxkkm/WoTB_SerBot/docs/readme.md

 Most commands for SerBot consists of a few parts:

 - Prefix of the bot (it's `s!`) and the Command (for example `player` or `clan`), without separation with spaces. **Example: `s!player`**
 - 1 or more parameters that are required for the command to work.
-Example: The player statistics function
+Example: The player statistics function will need 2 parameters, Server and IGN. and both are required for checking the statistic of the player
+> In cases when a file is involved (Keyart or Replays function), You can supply an attachment instead of an URL, but supplying both URL and Attachment may cause unexpected output.
+- optional parameters. they may be used if needed.
+Example: `-r` for player stats to also show the Rating of the player.
+> Optional Parameters may or may not come with `-` indicating optional parameter.

 # Player Statistics Function
 As it's name suggests, it is for checking a player's Statistics.
 Currently only Career Statistics